cloudlockr/cloudlockr-app/README.md

 ---

+### Project Requirements
+- yarn (latest)

+---

 ### How to Simulate on an Android Virtual Device (AVD)
+1. If not performed yet, execute `yarn install`
-1. Launch an AVD emulator (Pixel 3 API 29, Android 10.0) using Android Studio in the Android Virtual Device Manager window
+2. Launch an AVD emulator (Pixel 3 API 29, Android 10.0) using Android Studio in the Android Virtual Device Manager window
-2. In a terminal window in the project root directory, execute `yarn start`
+3. In a terminal window in the project root directory, execute `yarn start`
-    - This will start the React Native server
+    - This will start the React Native Metro server
-3. In a different terminal window also in the project root directory, execute `yarn android`
+4. In a different terminal window also in the project root directory, execute `yarn android`
     - This will load the app onto the running AVD emulator

 **Note:** All features related to bluetooth communcation within the app will likely not be usable as they require communicating through the phone's bluetooth hardware to the CloudLockr device.